 Analyzing JPMorgan Chase's Unusual Options Activity

-On Tuesday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
-After the option alert, the stock price moved up to $150.4.
+JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Thursday.
+The stock price moved down to $151.5 following the option alert.

 - Sentiment: BULLISH